eBooks and Audiobooks free from the library.

 Ancestry Library edition

-Ancestry Library edition can be accessed free within the libraries via our wi-fi or on the library computers, and for a limited time only through our website with library card and pin number.
+Ancestry Library edition can be accessed free within the libraries via our wi-fi or on the library computers.

 The local museums and historical records societies also have valuable resources such as photographs and old local newspapers.

 In the libraries you can access the Waimakariri District Burial Records CD compiled by the Waimakariri branch of the NZ Society of Genealogists in 2006, covering 17,260 entries from public and private cemeteries, including headstone transcriptions.
-This is available for searching in the libraries only, or email your query via our contact form.
+This is available for searching at all 3 Waimakariri libraries (Rangiora, Kaiapoi and Oxford), or email your query to library.heritage@wmk.govt.nz.
 Locations and histories of cemeteries within the district and also burial plot maps can be found on our Cemeteries within the Waimakariri District page.
 There is also an alphabetical listing for St Barnabas Church cemetery in Woodend on that page.
 Cemeteries administered by the Waimakariri District Council can be searched on the Council's Cemeteries Database.